200 I Street SE Project

-This project will redevelop the long vacant Washington Star printing plant at 200 I Street, SE.
-The property was formerly known as 225 Virginia Avenue, SE, as tenant space for various District agencies.
+This project was redevelopment the long vacant Washington Star printing plant at 200 I Street, SE, formerly known as 225 Virginia Avenue, SE, as tenant space for various District agencies.

 In a bold move, the building was purchased by the District in 2009.
-Stonebridge Carras will redevelop the property through a lease-leaseback transaction, saving District taxpayers more than $60 million over the previous arrangement and providing the District with unencumbered ownership of the facility at the end of the 20 year lease.
+Stonebridge Carras redeveloped the property through a lease-leaseback transaction, saving District taxpayers more than $60 million over the previous arrangement and providing the District with unencumbered ownership of the facility at the end of a 20-year lease.